CODO into FYE

 - Have an earned "CODO GPA" of at least 3.20 (rules for calculating the CODO GPA are here)

 Students considering CODO into First-Year Engineering MUST attend a CODO meeting in the semester in which they intend to submit a CODO application.
+Attendance at a CODO meeting is required prior to submitting a CODO application.

 Before registering to attend a specific date/time of a CODO meeting, please make sure the meeting does not conflict with other commitments you may have.
 Due to the overwhelming demand for space at CODO meetings, once you have registered you are expected to attend the meeting.
 Once a CODO session is full, it is closed, and more space will not be opened.
 Students are to register for only one CODO meeting.
 Attending a CODO meeting does not provide space in First-Year Engineering courses.